AMC Ambassador: 1974

-The cargo area and the rear design of station wagons remained similar to previous Ambassadors, save for a massive new bumper and revised taillamps.
-The wagon was available with two-row bench seats for six passengers or with a rear-facing third row for a total of eight seat-belted passengers.
-All came with numerous practical, appearance, and comfort items as standard equipment.
-These included a two-way opening tailgate: (1) hinged at the bottom for convenient loading or hauling long cargo and (2) hinged at the side to open like a door for ease of entry and exit for passengers or cargo; wood-grained semi-transparent vinyl side and rear trim, a full-length roof rack; as well as a chrome and wood grain roof air deflector to help keep the tailgate window clean.
-However, it was possible to order the station wagon without the 3M "Di-noc" exterior body trim.
+The Ambassador station wagon offered standard two-row bench seats for six passengers, with an optional rear-facing third row to accommodate eight seat-belted passengers.
+As standard equipment, wagons came with numerous practical, appearance, and comfort items, including a versatile two-way opening tailgate (hinged at the bottom for loading or hauling long cargo, and hinged at the side to open like a door for easy entry/exit).
+Exterior wagon trim included wood-grained semi-transparent vinyl side and rear panels, a full-length roof rack, and a chrome and wood-grain roof air deflector designed to help keep the tailgate window clean.
+Ordering the station wagon without the 3M "Di-noc" exterior body trim was possible.